sabiland/TrippyBackgrounds/README.md

 # TrippyBackgrounds
-Easy way to create an iOS-SpriteKit triply backgrounds
+Easy way to create an iOS-SpriteKit trippy backgrounds.